Budgeting Monthly When You Get Paid Bi Weekly

 A super simple spreadsheet to track your bi weekly pay and give yourself a year-long overview.
 Super helpful when making sure you are staying on track with your plan and goals!
-If Google is more your thing– I’ve also set up Google Sheets bi weekly budget template!
+If Google is more your thing– I’ve also set up bi weekly budget template Google Sheets!

-Go ahead and schedule out the rest of your paychecks for the rest of the year.
+The first step to organize paying bills is to schedule out the rest of your paychecks for the rest of the year.

 Again, you want to be able to see what is due, when its due so you can then decide when and how you are going to pay it.

 For large dollar items, like rent or your mortgage, I like to split payments.
-If my rent is $1200, I split it into payments of $600
+If my rent is $1200, I split it into payments of $600.

 Note: A bonus to scheduling this, is you get to plan ahead if there are one time expenses you need to budget.
 Example: birthday’s, Yearly car inspection, holiday spending, etc. No need to last-minute scramble for money to cover those expenses.